ryane/ryaneschinger.com/content/articles/kubernetes-replication-controllers-vs-deployments.md

 $ kubectl rolling-update k8s-deployment-demo-controller-v1 --update-period=10s -f demo-rc-v0.2.yml
 {{< /highlight >}}

-We are using most of the default options but we are specifying an update period of 10 seconds.
+We are using most of the default options, but we are specifying an update period of 10 seconds.
 This is the amount of time to wait between updating each pod in the Replication Controller.
-The default is 1 minute but we want it to run a bit faster for this demo application.
+The default is 1 minute, but we want it to run a bit faster for this demo application.

 While the update is running, you can use the curl job prompt we started above to